BenjaminGhiggo/Project_S11_Domingo/README.md

 npm run dev

-*(to be able to view the project on any device on your Wi-Fi network) npm run dev -- --host
+*(to be able to view the project on any device on your Wi-Fi network): npm run dev -- --host